Electronic Arts (NASDAQ:EA) Updates FY 2022 Earnings Guidance

 Electronic Arts (NASDAQ:EA) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $6.400-$6.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.380.
 The company issued revenue guidance of $7.40 billion-$7.40 billion, compared to the consensus revenue estimate of $7.39 billion.Electronic Arts also updated its Q2 2022 guidance to $1.100-$1.100 EPS.

+Electronic Arts (NASDAQ:EA) last announced its quarterly earnings data on Tuesday, August 3rd.
+The game software company reported $0.79 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.27 by $0.52.
+The firm had revenue of $1.34 billion during the quarter, compared to analyst estimates of $1.28 billion.
+Electronic Arts had a net margin of 11.82% and a return on equity of 13.81%.
+The business’s quarterly revenue was down 3.9% on a year-over-year basis.
+During the same period in the previous year, the business posted $1.25 EPS.
+Analysts anticipate that Electronic Arts will post 5.13 EPS for the current year.

-Several research analysts recently issued reports on the stock.
-Truist Securities upped their target price on shares of Electronic Arts from $160.00 to $162.00 and gave the stock a buy rating in a research report on Thursday, July 15th.
-TheStreet upgraded shares of Electronic Arts from a c+ rating to a b rating in a research report on Wednesday, August 4th.
-Barclays cut their target price on shares of Electronic Arts from $145.00 to $142.00 and set an equal weight rating for the company in a research report on Wednesday, May 12th.
-Moffett Nathanson assumed coverage on shares of Electronic Arts in a research report on Thursday, June 24th.
-They issued a neutral rating and a $151.00 target price for the company.
-Finally, Needham & Company LLC reiterated a buy rating and issued a $165.00 target price on shares of Electronic Arts in a research report on Wednesday, May 12th.
-Ten analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+EA has been the topic of a number of research analyst reports.
+Truist boosted their price objective on shares of Electronic Arts from $160.00 to $162.00 and gave the company a buy rating in a research report on Thursday, July 15th.
+TheStreet raised shares of Electronic Arts from a c+ rating to a b rating in a research report on Wednesday, August 4th.
+Credit Suisse Group upped their target price on shares of Electronic Arts from $165.00 to $174.00 and gave the stock an outperform rating in a research report on Monday, August 2nd.
+Needham & Company LLC reissued a buy rating and set a $165.00 price objective on shares of Electronic Arts in a research report on Wednesday, May 12th.
+Finally, BMO Capital Markets raised shares of Electronic Arts from a market perform rating to an outperform rating and increased their price objective for the company from $150.00 to $168.00 in a research report on Tuesday, July 13th.
+Ten investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
 Electronic Arts presently has a consensus rating of Buy and an average price target of $162.85.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 22nd.
-Shareholders of record on Wednesday, September 1st will be issued a $0.17 dividend.
-This represents a $0.68 dividend on an annualized basis and a yield of 0.49%.
-The ex-dividend date is Tuesday, August 31st.
-Electronic Arts’s dividend payout ratio (DPR) is presently 14.98%.

-In other news, insider Laura Miele sold 785 shares of the stock in a transaction that occurred on Tuesday, June 1st.
-The shares were sold at an average price of $142.92, for a total transaction of $112,192.20.
-Following the sale, the insider now owns 36,032 shares in the company, valued at $5,149,693.44.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Vijayanthimala Singh sold 800 shares of the stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $146.66, for a total transaction of $117,328.00.
+In related news, CFO Blake J. Jorgensen sold 3,315 shares of the firm’s stock in a transaction on Monday, June 14th.
+The stock was sold at an average price of $147.63, for a total value of $489,393.45.
+Following the completion of the sale, the chief financial officer now directly owns 85,775 shares in the company, valued at $12,662,963.25.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Jay C. Hoag sold 70,000 shares of the firm’s stock in a transaction on Thursday, May 27th.
+The stock was sold at an average price of $143.60, for a total value of $10,052,000.00.
+Following the completion of the sale, the director now owns 637 shares of the company’s stock, valued at $91,473.20.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 125,162 shares of company stock worth $17,886,952.
-Corporate insiders own 0.65% of the company’s stock.
+Over the last three months, insiders sold 127,477 shares of company stock valued at $18,206,941.
+0.65% of the stock is currently owned by insiders.

 About Electronic Arts